Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 This microcredential is structured into four distinct blocks, with a week to complete assessment interspersed between each block.
 Each block includes self-study materials and facilitated online lectures and workshops:

-Block 1: Digital Strategy, Setup & Collaboration (Weeks 1-3)
+Block 1: Digital Strategy, CDE Setup and Collaboration (Weeks 1-3)

 Block 2: Survey and Existing Conditions Modelling (Weeks 5-8)

-This block introduces participants to the intricacies of surveying and modelling existing conditions, cultivating practical knowledge across several pivotal topics essential to the implementation of digital engineering in linear infrastructure projects, including: Site, GIS & Base Map Data; Digital Survey (Digital Terrain Modelling); Managing Point Cloud & GIS Data; Geo-referencing and Model Setout.
+This block introduces participants to the intricacies and structure of 3D data-rich models, including both their geometry and metadata.
+This knowledge is applied to surveying and modelling existing conditions, cultivating practical knowledge across several pivotal topics essential to the implementation of digital engineering in linear infrastructure projects, including site, GIS and base map data; digital survey (Digital Terrain Modelling); managing point cloud and GIS data; geo-referencing and model setout.

 Block 3: Project Coordination (Weeks 11-14)